Yehor-Zapara/taxi-service/README.md

 Username and password is data which you used to connect to MySQL Server (in Workbench, Database tool in IDE etc.).
 Example of URL: `jdbc:mysql://localhost:3306/taxi?serverTimezone=UTC`.
-Example of Driver: `com.mysql.cj.jdbc.Driver`
+Example of Driver: `com.mysql.cj.jdbc.Driver`.

-6. Change `fileName` in `log4j2.xml` file in `src/main/resources` folder to your absolute path to this project
+6. Change `fileName` in `log4j2.xml` file in `src/main/resources` folder to your absolute path to this project.

 ```
 <File name="LogToFile" fileName="C:/Users/Admin/IdeaProjects/taxi-service/logs/app.log">
 ```

-Or you can change it to `logs/app.log` and logging info will store in Tomcat folder `/apache-tomcat-9../bin/logs` (if it has access)
+Or you can change it to `logs/app.log` and logging info will store in Tomcat folder `/apache-tomcat-9../bin/logs` (if it has access).

-7. Run this app with Tomcat local server
+7. Run this app with Tomcat local server.
 8. You will be redirected to login page.
 Click on `Create new Driver` and register new driver.
-Then you need to authenticate, as well
+Then you need to authenticate, as well.